AdobeDocs/commerce-admin.en/help/content-design/content-staging.md

 ## Content staging objects and campaigns

-When a new scheduled update is created for any of the following objects, a corresponding campaign is created as a placeholder, and the _Scheduled Changes_ box appears across the top of the page.
+When a new scheduled update is created for any of the following objects, a corresponding campaign is created as a placeholder, and the _[!UICONTROL Scheduled Changes]_ box appears across the top of the page.
 The placeholder campaign has a start date, but not an end date.
 You can schedule updates to the content as part of a campaign, and then preview and share the changes by date, time, or store view.
 After a new campaign is created for one object, you can assign it as a scheduled update for other objects.

 - [Products](https://docs.magento.com/user-guide/catalog/product-scheduled-changes.html)
 - [Categories](https://docs.magento.com/user-guide/catalog/category-scheduled-changes.html)